Frank (magazine)

-Frank was a bi-weekly Scandal or satirical magazine published since 1987 in Halifax, Nova Scotia.
+Frank is a satirical magazine founded in 1987 in Halifax, Nova Scotia.

 A separate publication in Ottawa, Ontario, of the same name was published from 1989 to 2004, revived from 2005 to 2008 and began publication again in 2013.
-This publication was is legally separate entity, although it spawned from the Halifax publication.
+This publication was a legally separate entity, although it spawned from the Halifax publication.

+Both editions came under the same ownership in March 2023.
+The Ottawa edition is now online-only, while the Halifax edition has both a print and online presence.

 Halifax edition

 The idea for Frank can be traced to Halifax-area newspaper publisher David Bentley.
 Using money he received from the sale of The Daily News, Bentley, along with Lyndon Watkins and Dulcie Conrad, started a bi-weekly "gossip rag" or "scandal magazine" which they gave the name Frank.

 The first issue was published in November 1987 and focused on gossip about the private lives of the rich, famous and politically connected in the Maritimes.
 It was designed to sell the sensational news coverage that mainstream press in the Maritimes was averse to covering and was somewhat of an extension to Bentley's vision for The Daily News during the 1970s and early 1980s.

 Bentley followed a successful formula with Frank by feeding the need for sensational gossip among the rich and powerful as well as the average citizen.
 The publication found its niche in a Canadian media which was traditionally reluctant to pry into the personal lives of politicians and other notables, often covering material found nowhere else.
 All articles in Frank are published anonymously although some of its contributors have at times been revealed to be reporters working for more mainstream media outlets.

 Unusually, the magazine had no real advertising and operated solely from its subscriptions, although it does contain a great deal of satirical "advertising".

 Bentley expanded the Frank franchise to include an Ottawa edition in 1989 with the help of former Canadian Press reporter Michael Bate, while continuing with his publication of the Halifax edition.
 The Halifax edition of Frank gained considerable coverage after scooping local and national media to reveal the charges of sexual assault against former Premier of Nova Scotia and Trudeau-era cabinet minister Gerald Regan.
 Regan was subsequently acquitted.
 Local targets of the magazines satire and gossip have frequently included members of the billionaire Sobey, Irving and McCain families, as well as prominent local media personalities and politicians in all three provinces.